CargoLens/cargo-lens/README.md

 # cargo-lens
-A repl app utility to make taking part in the CargoLens project easy-as.
+A tui utility to make taking part in the CargoLens project easy-as.

+(with a stretch goal to make high-level examination of your rust repo easy in the tui)